 - Highly organized with the ability to multi-task and adapt to changes as needed.

-- Sensitive to working with diverse audiences.
+- Sensitive to working with diverse audiences and various ages.

 - Ability to work collaboratively in a team environment, with a positive attitude and willingness to contribute wherever needed.